 Splake and Tiger Trout only really exist in deliberately stocked populations, although they can show up in the wild.
 They’re more aggressive than most Trout species.

 Has this helped you understand the various types of Trout in North America?
 What’s your go-to way to tell them apart?
-Let us know in the comments below, we would love to hear from you!
+Let us know in the comments below.
+Otherwise, find a local guide and start catching them!